briskinfosec/BNPT_Docker/README.md

 ## How to contribute
 <p align="justify"> All contributions are welcome, from code to documentation, to design suggestions, to bug reports.
 Please use GitHub to its fullest.
-Submit your requests, contribute tutorials or other wiki content.
-Whatever lucrative you offer, we will use it! </p>
+Submit your requests, contribute tutorials or other wiki content. </p>

 ## Support us !
 <p align="justify">If you want to support us in any possible ways, please do it.
 Here is our official Email address:contact@briskinfosec.com or visit our website www.briskinfosec.com for more details. </p>